dipankardas011/dipankardas-portfolio/content/diary/Jun23.md

 2. checked out the ksctl the design proposal
 3. done with the nginx reverse proxy demo
 4. had kubesimplify monthly meeting
+5. Done DSA problems
+6. Came to know how to operate Rust

 # Date 2023-06-04
 1. Done with ksctl integration with codecov